 What Is 'Open Books'?

-- A book by or about someone who is transgender
+- A book by a Chinese or Chinese American author

 To successfully complete the challenge, you'll need to read a book in at least 12 of the 15 categories.
 That may sound like a lot, but no worries—you've got until December 31st to finish!
 Not only that, but if you happen to read a book that falls into more than one category, you can count it more than once!

 Need help finding a book for some of these categories?
-Check out the lists below, or join the Open Books Facebook group to discuss what you're reading with fellow challengers!
+Check out the lists above, ask a library staff member or join the Open Books Facebook group to discuss what you're reading with fellow challengers!